jenyu7/dwsource/lct-10.md

-## Tuesday, 10/10 If you don't pay attention, you'll get into a heap of trouble by Stanley Lin
+## Tuesday and Wednesday, 10/10 and 10/11 If you don't pay attention, you'll get into a heap of trouble by Stanley Lin
 **Tech News:** [The Quest for Production Quantum Computing Continues](https://techcrunch.com/2017/10/10/intel-moves-towards-production-quantum-computing-with-new-17-qubit-chip/)

 Today, we continued examining structs and exploring how to use them.